JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="bla bla bla"
 	manifest="https://jcb.lunaimaging.com/luna/servlet/iiif/m/JCBMAPS~1~1~1314~115900932/manifest">

 And Spain really needed cinnamon.
 One eighteenth-century report estimated that two-thirds of the Dutch cinnamon exports from Sri Lanka to Europe was consumed by Spain and its colonies.[^ref22] Cinnamon was used, for instance, as a flavoring ingredient in chocolate drinks, which were very popular in the Spanish Atlantic world.
 To supplement the supply of cinnamon, Spain embarked on a second strategy of producing cinnamon itself, from other _Cinnamomum_ species in the East Indies.
+Thus, plantations were created in the Philippines, planted with local species like _Cinnamomum burmanni_ (Nees ^^ T.Nees) Blume and Cinnamomum cebuense Kosterm.